mobile-stroke-units/bid_development/reference_material/turc_notes.md

 * All-cause mortality at 7 and 90 days
 * Symptomatic intracranial hemorrhage (according to the definition of each study) among IVT-treated patients
 * Proportion of IVT-treated patients ultimately diagnosed as stroke mimics.

-## What is a MSU?

-MSU (mobile stroke unit): specialized ambulance equipped with computed tomography scanner, point-of-care laboratory, and neurological expertise).

 ## Key results